Bayesian Projection of Extant Refugee and Asylum Seeker Populations

 \paragraph{Data Model} We assume that the observed rate of change is normally distributed around the expected rate of change, with country-specific variance terms that differ for the growth and decline phases:

 where

-\paragraph{Crisis lengths and maxima} We model the length of the growth phase and the refugee proportion observed at the peak for use in projecting crises that are still in the growth phase.
+\paragraph{Episode lengths and maxima} We model the length of the growth phase and the refugee and asylum seeker proportion observed at the peak for use in projecting episodes that are still in the growth phase.
 The length of the growth phase is assumed to be exponentially distributed with rate parameter $\psi > 0$:

-The exponential model was chosen based on empirical inspection of the distribution of growth phase lengths (Appendix Figure~\ref{fig:growth-phase-lengths}).
+with prior $\psi\sim \mathrm{InvGamma}(0.1, 0.1)$, an inverse Gamma distribution.
+The exponential model was chosen based on empirical inspection of the distribution of growth phase lengths (Appendix Figure~\ref{fig:growth-phase-lengths}); we note also the natural connection between the exponential distribution and the distribution of waiting times.
 The proportion at the peak is assumed to follow a logit-normal distribution around a mean parameter $\rho$: